Home Care Business Insurance

 Commercial auto insurance covers vehicles owned by your business.
-If you use your personal vehicle for work and an accident happens, it’s likely that your personal auto policy will not cover the incident.
+If you use your personal vehicle for work and get into an accident, your personal auto policy will probably not cover it.

-With commercial auto insurance, your business is protected from financial losses arising from physical damage to a vehicle, bodily injury, and property damage.
+With business auto insurance, you’ll be protected from financial losses arising from physical damage to a vehicle, bodily injury, and property damage.

-This form of auto insurance covers your company in the event it borrows, rents, or hires vehicles for business purposes.
-If you have helpers working for you, and they use their personal vehicle for work-related purposes, the hired and non-owned auto endorsement extends liability protection to the company if the employee is involved in an accident.
+If your company borrows, rents, or hires vehicles for business purposes, you’ll want to consider hired and non owned auto insurance.
+It also comes in handy if you have helpers working for you that use their personal vehicle for work-related purposes.
+The hired and non-owned auto endorsement extends liability protection to the company if the employee is involved in an accident.